luiz-diniz/PasswordGenerator/README.md

  * That's it! :)

 ## Roadmap
- * Generate the password using the API and command line
+ * Generate the password using an API and a command line